Patient education: Stenting for the heart (Beyond the Basics)

 How is stenting performed? — Stenting is usually performed in a hospital in an area called the catheterization laboratory.
 The procedure usually takes between one and two hours.
 The patient is given a sedative and pain medication before the procedure.
 Many people do not remember the procedure as a result of these medications.

-To open the narrowed artery, a long, thin catheter with a tiny deflated balloon at the end is inserted into an artery in the leg (the femoral artery) or the arm (the radial artery).
+To open the narrowed artery, a long, thin catheter is inserted into an artery in the leg (the femoral artery) or the arm (the radial artery).
 The catheter is guided through blood vessels to the beginning of a narrowed coronary artery in the heart.
 The placement of the catheter is confirmed by injecting a dye into the coronary artery and using a type of x-ray machine (called a fluoroscope) to view the catheter's position.

-The balloon is then inflated, which expands the narrowed artery.
-A stent (an expandable metal tube usually made of wire mesh) is placed after the vessel is expanded to reduce the risk of narrowing in the future (figure 3).
-Rarely, a stent is not able to be placed, and the procedure is stopped after the treatment with the balloon alone.
-In some cases, balloon treatment alone will be successful in restoring blood flow.
+Once the catheter has expanded the narrowed artery, a stent (an expandable metal tube usually made of wire mesh) is placed after the vessel is expanded to reduce the risk of narrowing in the future (figure 3).
+Rarely, a stent is not able to be placed, and the procedure is stopped after the treatment with the catheter alone.
+In some cases, use of the catheter alone will be successful in restoring blood flow.

 Some stents are coated with a medication (called "drug-eluting stents") to help prevent the development of excessive tissue growth.
 This tissue forms in an effort to "heal" the stented area and could potentially narrow or totally block the coronary artery over time.
 The drug-eluting stent releases a medication that helps to prevent excessive tissue growth.

 Complications of stenting — Complications from stenting are relatively infrequent.
 The most common complications include discomfort and bleeding at the puncture site where the catheter was inserted.